 AutoMeta is able to operate as a “Repository Crawler“.
 With its internal scheduler, it can connect to a DMS server periodically, downloading documents that need to be processed, and then automatically extending the document metadata with the extracted results.

 A single AutoMeta instance supports multiple DMS, database and file system connections.
 Depending on its configuration, it can extract data from documents, or perform transformations on them.
 During a transformation, data can be migrated between systems, for example, when processing documents from a file system, it can upload the documents (with extracted metadata) to a DMS/CMIS repository (e.g. Alfresco, SharePoint).

 A classical use-case is given as follows.
 Let us assume that a customer has a shared, network filesystem or a DVD, containing its archive documents.
 The customer aims to move these documents to a DMS.
-During a migration (from shared network filesystem, DVD etc.) to DMS, AutoMeta is also processing the documents.
+During a migration or replication (from shared network filesystem, DVD etc.) to DMS, AutoMeta is also processing the documents.
 The result of the migration is a collection of searchable documents, where both content and metadata are indexed.